Top 10 Types Of Dangerous Dogs

 Our legal team has over 140 years of combined legal experience and will fight for the MAXIMUM compensation that you may be eligible to receive.

-Call (203) 397-1283 or complete the 100% FREE and COMPLETELY CONFIDENTIAL “Case Review” form to see how the lawyers at Jonathan Perkins Injury Lawyers could help you on your road to recovery from traumatic brain injury.
+Call 800-PERKINS or complete the 100% FREE and COMPLETELY CONFIDENTIAL “Case Evaluation” form to see how the lawyers at Jonathan Perkins Injury Lawyers could help you on your road to recovery after a dog attack.